indiainvestments/content/faqs/stocks/which-screener.md

 ## Summary and Wrap-up

 The auto-calculated ratios on websites can often be different from manual calculations.
-Those calculations will often miss sector specific adjustments or "special cases" which are too frequent in finance world.
-Screening and relying only on auto-calculated ratios can thus be *injurious*.
+Those calculations will often miss sector specific adjustments or "special cases" which are too frequent in the investing world.

-Don’t rely on any of the ready-made screeners.
-Don’t trust the numbers you see on a screener that’s been prepared by someone else.
+Don’t rely blindly on any portal or report.
+Do your own due-diligence.Cross-check the numbers with your calculations.

-The next time you’re doing due diligence on a company, cross-check all calculations yourself.

 _**Trust, but verify.**_

+Though the websites and portals do their best, there are lots of nuances in the footnotes and schedules which are hard to capture.
+This mandates the due diligence from the investors and also provides opportunities to them.

 To understand how to use a screener, you might want to check this out